blakestenstrom18/newsletter-admin/TESTING.md

 2. **Wait for generation:**
    - The button will show "Running..." while processing
-   - This may take 30-60 seconds as it:
+   - This now takes several minutes because it:
-     - Fetches news from News API
+     - Launches an OpenAI Deep Research run (web-search powered)
-     - Fetches competitor news
+     - Polls until the background task completes (up to the configured max wait)
-     - Fetches industry trends
+     - Summarizes results into customer, competitor, and industry sections
-     - Generates content with OpenAI
+     - Generates the final newsletter draft with the LLM
-     - Stores the newsletter in the database
+     - Stores the newsletter plus research metadata in the database

 3. **View the newsletter:**
    - After generation completes, you'll see a success toast